Virginia Workers' Compensation Benefits Process

 Injured workers may qualify for:

-• Lifetime medical benefits pay for medical treatment and expenses now and in the future.
+• Lifetime medical benefits to pay for medical treatment and expenses now and in the future.

 • Payment or reimbursement for medical bills and out-of-pocket expenses such as prescriptions and mileage, vocational rehab, and other costs.

-These benefits must be authorized by a healthcare professional:
+These wage loss benefits must be authorized by a healthcare professional for no more than 500 weeks total:

-• Permanent partial disability compensates for amputation, disfigurement/bodily scarring, lung disease, or loss of a body part, hearing, or vision.
+• Permanent partial disability provides compensation for amputation, disfigurement/bodily scarring, lung disease, or loss of a body part, hearing, or vision.

 Learn more about workers’ comp benefits.

 The U.S. Bureau of Labor Statistics issues an annual workers’ compensation report covering most U.S. states and territories.
-Here’s what the data show about the Old Dominion’s claims activity from 2016 to 2020.
+Here’s what the data from employers show about the Old Dominion’s claims activity from 2018 to 2022:

-Working with an experienced workers’ comp lawyer can make the process both easier and faster.
-These attorneys also work on contingency.
-That means they don’t charge anything unless your claim is approved.
-If you do win, then you only pay a reasonable, one-time fee.
+Working with a workers’ comp lawyer can make the process both easier and faster.
+All Virginia workers’ compensation attorneys also work on contingency.
+That means they don’t charge anything unless your claim win.
+If you do win, then you only pay one reasonable fee after you receive a settlement.

 Get Your Free Benefits Evaluation